wein.plus

 The appealing contrasts that characterize the wine country of South Tyrol arise from two factors: nature on one side and culture on the other.

 The landscape is shaped by mountains and valleys, which also influence the climate.
 High mountains in the north act like a wall, shielding South Tyrol from cold air.
 To the south, the land is open, allowing mild air from the Mediterranean region to flow in.
-South Tyrol's winemakers know how to take advantage of this gift of nature and cultivate their vineyards up to over 1,000 meters in sunny locations.
+South Tyrol's winemakers know how to utilize this gift of nature and cultivate their vineyards up to over 1,000 meters in sunny locations.

 Tiberio Sorvillo